 Secondary Stakeholders are persons and organizations not directly affected by your initiative.
 They are more challenging to identify than significant Stakeholders.
 When planning, project teams do not usually include secondary Stakeholders because they often do not affect project implementation and operations until they become actively involved and outspoken about their opinions.
 When this occurs, their influence can be enormous.
 Governments, labor unions, and advocacy organizations are examples of secondary Stakeholders.

 At this stage, the various roles that Stakeholders play in the success of a project are also essential.
 An organization's Stakeholders consist of everyone within the organization to whom it is obligated to offer the required services.
 As a result, an organization cannot function without its Stakeholders.
-Those in charge of the IT services will be able to define roles, responsibilities of supporting organizations, processes, and the management of interfaces between roles and functions if they understand the many parties interested in the IT services.
+Those in charge of the IT services will be able to define roles and responsibilities of supporting organizations, processes, and the management of interfaces between roles and functions if they understand the many parties interested in the IT services.

 Furthermore, establishing priorities is one of the most critical components of Project Management.
 Stakeholder management is no exception.